 When I think of childhood food joys I often think of quesadillas.
 There was just something so easy about putting some cheese in a tortilla and popping it on the stove or in the microwave for an easy afternoon snack.
 Quesadillas were the late night snack food of sleepovers, all night study sessions, and one of the first things I ever cooked for my friends when I was growing up.

 A quesadilla consists of a corn or flour tortilla, filled with cheese and cooked on a griddle.
 Technically, you could say a quesadilla is “taco” or “sandwich” which would actually make it a type of grilled cheese sandwich.
 They are similar to Venezuelan arepas or Salvodorian pupusas with the exception of being a completely flatbread rather than griddle cake.

-Our Approach to Cheese Quesadillas
+My Approach to Cheese Quesadillas

 When it comes to a quesadilla, it’s all about the cheese.
 You want string, stretchy, pull apart goodness, you need to pick the right cheese.
 Traditionally, they use Oaxaca cheese in quesadillas.

 For those unfamiliar it is pretty close to string cheese / mozzarella.
 That said, whenever you make a quesadilla make sure you are using a good melting cheese with fat and moisture.

 Stay away from any cheese that is remotely crumbly and you will do well.
 Next just remember the whole point of a quesadilla is to taste the cheese so don’t skimp on it.

 Here is where I am going to deviate from tradition.
 Traditionally, quesadillas are NOT cooked with fat or oil on the comal.
 First, I don’t own a comal and you probably don’t either so any pan will do (non-stick is great if you like some cheese overflow, but cast iron and steel do fine too).